-The UK Corporate Governance Code (the Corporate Governance Code) published in April 2016 by the Financial Reporting Council provides that the Remuneration Committee should consist of at least three members who are all independent Non-Executive Directors.
-In addition, the Chairman of the Company may be a member of, but not chair, the Remuneration Committee if he/she was considered independent on appointment as Chairman.
-In light of the Corporate Governance Code and the guidelines contained in National Instrument 58-101 Corporate Governance (NI 58-101), the membership of the Remuneration Committee comprises three Independent Non-Executive Directors (namely Colin Sturgeon, Paul Pathak and Nigel Brewster) with Neil Goulden, the Executive Chairman, attending from time to time as an observer.
+The UK Corporate Governance Code (the 'Corporate Governance Code') published in July 2018 by the Financial Reporting Council provides that the Remuneration Committee should consist of at least three members who are all independent Non-Executive Directors.
+In light of the Corporate Governance Code and the guidelines contained in National Instrument 58-101 Corporate Governance (NI 58-101), the membership of the Remuneration Committee was comprised of three independent Non-Executive Directors in 2018 (namely Colin Sturgeon, Paul Pathak and Nigel Brewster) with Neil Goulden, the Executive Chairman, attending from time to time as an observer.
 Colin Sturgeon is the Chairman of the Remuneration Committee.
-The biographies for each of Messrs.
-Sturgeon, Brewster and Pathak are set out in the Notice, and the Company considers that each have direct experience that is relevant to his responsibilities in remuneration matters.
+The biographies for each of Messrs Sturgeon and Brewster are set out in the Notice, and the Company considers that each have direct experience that is relevant to his responsibilities in remuneration matters.
 The Company therefore considers that it complies with the Corporate Governance Code recommendations and the guidelines provided in NI 58-101 regarding the composition of the Remuneration Committee.
 The Remuneration Committee is required by its terms of reference to meet formally at least twice a year and otherwise as required.